pivotal/docs-tap/authn-authz/install.hbs.md

 This document describes how to install default roles for Tanzu Application Platform without deploying a Tanzu Application Platform profile.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+>**Note** Follow the steps in this topic if you do not want to use a profile to install default roles.
-The full profile includes the defaults roles package.
-For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.md).
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Prerequisites